Linkedin Tips & Strategies

 Engage Like a Human, Not a Bot

 Lead generation on LinkedIn is a long game built on relationships.
 You can’t automate your way to trust.
-Strategic engagement is how you warm up your network and build rapport before ever sending a pitch.
+Strategic engagement is how you warm up your network and build rapport before sending a pitch.

 The Power of Thoughtful Commenting